VirtualPatientEngine/AIAgents4Pharma/docs/talk2biomodels/cases/Case_1.md

 </details>

-**Q12:** Set the parameter `kIL6RUnbind` to 250, decreasing the stability of the antibody-IL6R complex.
+**Q:** Set the parameter `kIL6RUnbind` to 250, decreasing the stability of the antibody-IL6R complex.
 Simulate the model and plot serum CRP % suppression.
 The authors expect ~10% suppression of CRP after 12 weeks. <br>

 ```
-Simulate the model for 2016 hours with an interval of 2016, but set the parameter `kIL6RUnbind` to 250.
+Simulate the model for 2016 hours with 300 intervals, but set the parameter `kIL6RUnbind` to 250.
+Save this simulation as 'Ab_250'.
 ```
 ```
 Plot the curve of CRP % suppression.
-Save this simulation as 'Ab_250'.
 ```

 <details>